 Module 1 Biophysical mechanisms and therapeutic implications of human exposure to ionising radiation Lecturer Lorenzo Manti (Università Federico II Napoli) Planned hours 20 Planned schedule 10 lectures of 2 hours each Prerequisites Fundamentals of radiation-matter interaction Description The aim of the course is to provide an overview of the unique biological action exerted by ionizing radiation (IR).
-The ensuing effects at cellular and tissue level are governed by the spatio-temporal mode with which energy complex biomolecular responses.
+The ensuing effects at cellular and tissue level are governed by the spatio-temporal mode with which energy deposition occurs at the nanometer level (i.e., at the scale of the DNA) and are influenced by a cascade of complex biomolecular responses.
 The course will therefore illustrate the main biophysical principles on which modern radiotherapy (RT) relies.
-New approaches will be also discussed such as the use of accelerated particle beams (hadrontherapy) and the exploitation of nuclear fusion reactions where physics can give an eccential Module 2 Biophotonics for clinics and environment Lecturer Maria Lepore (Università della Campania "Luigi Vanvitelli") - Ines Delfino (Università della Tuscia) Planned hours 20 Planned schedule Prerequisites Basic concepts of optical techniques Description The course will deal with the application of optical techniques to the development of new diagnostic strategies and environment monitoring tools.
+New approaches will be also discussed such as the use of accelerated particle beams (hadrontherapy) and the exploitation of nuclear fusion reactions where physics can give an essential contribution to IR-based cancer therapy

+Module 2 Biophotonics for clinics and environment Lecturer Maria Lepore (Università della Campania "Luigi Vanvitelli") - Ines Delfino (Università della Tuscia) Planned hours 16 Planned schedule Duran and State a Davis assessments of autitual to also invest Prerequisites Basic concepts of optical techniques Description The course will deal with the application of optical techniques to the development of new diagnostic strategies and environment monitoring tools.
 Vibrational and fluorescence spectroscopies will be used for investigating biofluids, human tissues, radioesposed cells and enzymes in order to monitor biological processes and to develop sensor devices.